haiwera-silk-cd/magento-devdocs/_includes/install/web/install-web.md

 		http://<Magento host or IP>/<path to Magento root>/setup

-	For example, if the Magento server's IP address is 192.0.2.10 and you installed Magento 2 in the <tt>magento2</tt> directory relative to the web server's docroot, and you did not configure a Virtual Host, enter:
+	例如， if the Magento server's IP address is 192.0.2.10 and you installed Magento 2 in the <tt>magento2</tt> directory relative to the web server's docroot, and you did not configure a Virtual Host, enter:

 		http://192.0.2.10/magento2/setup